Hypernymy and hyponymy

 In linguistics, semantics, general semantics, and ontologies, hyponymy (from Ancient Greek ὑπό 'under' and ὄνυμα 'name') shows the relationship between a generic term (hypernym) and a specific instance of it (hyponym).
 A hyponym is a word or phrase whose semantic field is more specific than its hypernym.
 The semantic field of a hypernym, also known as a superordinate, is broader than that of a hyponym.
 An approach to the relationship between hyponyms and hypernyms is to view a hypernym as consisting of hyponyms.
 This, however, becomes more difficult with abstract words such as imagine, understand and knowledge.
 While hyponyms are typically used to refer to nouns, it can also be used on other parts of speech.
 Like nouns, hypernyms in verbs are words that refer to a broad category of actions.
 For example, verbs such as stare, gaze, view and peer can also be considered hyponyms of the verb look, which is their hypernym.

-Hypernyms and hyponyms are asymmetric.
-Hyponymy can be tested by substituting X and Y in the sentence "X is a kind of Y" and determining if it makes sense.
-For example, "A screwdriver is a kind of tool" makes sense, but not "A tool is a kind of screwdriver".

-Strictly speaking, the meaning relation between hyponyms and hypernyms applies to lexical items of the same word class (that is, part of speech), and holds between senses rather than words.
-For instance, the word screwdriver used in the previous example refers to the screwdriver tool, and not to the screwdriver drink.
+The meaning relation between hyponyms and hypernyms applies to lexical items of the same word class (that is, part of speech), and holds between senses rather than words.
+For instance, the word screwdriver as most immediately understood refers to the screwdriver tool, and not to the screwdriver drink.

-Hyponymy is a transitive relation: if X is a hyponym of Y, and Y is a hyponym of Z, then X is a hyponym of Z. For example, violet is a hyponym of purple and purple is a hyponym of color; therefore violet is a hyponym of color.
+Hypernymy and hyponymy are converse relations.
+If X is a kind of Y, then X is a hyponym of Y and Y is a hypernym of X. Hyponymy is a transitive relation: if X is a hyponym of Y, and Y is a hyponym of Z, then X is a hyponym of Z. For example, violet is a hyponym of purple and purple is a hyponym of color; therefore violet is a hyponym of color.
 A word can be both a hypernym and a hyponym: for example purple is a hyponym of color but itself is a hypernym of the broad spectrum of shades of purple between the range of crimson and violet.

-The hierarchical structure of semantic fields can be mostly seen in hyponymy.
-They could be observed from top to bottom, where the higher level is more general and the lower level is more specific.
+The hierarchical structure of semantic fields can be seen in hyponymy.
+These can be conceptualized as a vertical arrangement, where the higher level is more general and the lower level is more specific.
 For example, living things will be the highest level followed by plants and animals, and the lowest level may comprise dog, cat and wolf.

-Under the relations of hyponymy and incompatibility, taxonomic hierarchical structures too can be formed.
-It consists of two relations; the first one being exemplified in "An X is a Y" (simple hyponymy) while the second relation is "An X is a kind/type of Y".
-The second relation is said to be more discriminating and can be classified more specifically under the concept of taxonomy.